usbong/school/notes/PMI.md

 > Your edX account is now provided by 2U in accordance with edX’s current Terms of Serviceopen_in_new and Privacy Policyopen_in_new.

+### Additional Notes

+1) POSITIVE, AFFIRMATIVE ANSWER, INSTEAD OF IN THE NEGATIVE FORM

+2) THE ANSWER IS THE ROOT OF THE OTHER SEEMINGLY CORRECT CHOICES

 ## History

 https://www.pmi.org/about/learn-about-pmi/history-of-pmi; last accessed: 20231219